artalar/reatom/docs/src/pages/index.md

 - Middleware is a confusing pattern that can unexpectedly modify the behavior of the store.
 For example, actions for redux-thunk do not log.
 - No good effect-management.

-> Some problems can be solved by various fabric functions and third party libraries.
-This makes it difficult to reuse solutions across multiple projects.

 Reatom solves all this problems and bring much more features by the almost same size.

+### Why immutability?

+When Redux brings to our world it perfectly solved the concurrency problem ([glitches](https://en.wikipedia.org/wiki/Reactive_programming#Glitches)) of dependent computations and increase debug experience a lot, as it allows you to log and asynchronously inspect each update snapshot in any time.

 ### What LTS policy is used and what about bus factor?

 Reatom always developed for long time usage.
 Our first LTS (Long Time Support) version (v1) [was released in December 2019](https://github.com/artalar/reatom/releases/tag/v1.0) and in 2022 we provided breaking changes less [Migration guid](/packages/core-v1#migration-guide) to the new LTS (v3) version.
 3 years of successful maintains is not ended, but continued in [adapter package](/packages/core-v1).
 We hope it shows and prove our responsibility.

-To be honest, right now bus factor is one - [@artalar](https://github.com/artalar/), but it wasn't always like this [as you can see](https://github.com/artalar/reatom/graphs/contributors).
+To be honest, right now bus factor is one, [@artalar](https://github.com/artalar/) - the creator and product owner of this, but it wasn't always like this [as you can see](https://github.com/artalar/reatom/graphs/contributors).
 Reatom PR wasn't great in a past couple of years and a lot of APIs was experimental during development, but now with the new LST version (v3) we bring to new feature of this lib and application development experience for a long time.

-### Performance
+### How performant Reatom is?

 [Here is the benchmark](https://github.com/artalar/reactive-computed-bench) of complex computations for different state managers.
-Note that Reatom by default uses immutable data structures and all atoms works in separate context, which means the Reatom test checks more features, than other state manager tests.
+Note that Reatom by default uses immutable data structures and all atoms has a lifecycle hooks and works in a separate context, which means the Reatom test checks more features, than other state manager tests.
 Anyway, for the middle numbers Reatom faster than MobX which is pretty impressive.

 Also, check out [atomization guild](/guides/atomization).